Journals - What? Why? Where?

 Ever wondered why you need to use journals in your assignments?
 Do you need help finding journal articles?

 You may not have used journals before.
-This introductory workshop covers:
+This introductory guide covers:

-This session is aimed at 1st year undergraduates.
+This guide is aimed at 1st year undergraduates.

 Use Discovery - input your topic or the details of a journal article to search across most of the Library's resources